NNKTV28/ARK-SA-Ping-Locations/README.md

 # Updates
 New MINI_MAP_ARTIFACTS_AND_CAVES.txt file uploaded, it does basically the same as the MINI_MAP_NOTES.txt but for caves and artifacts, to implement it its the same method as shown above

+# Note
+None of the .txt files uploaded were made by me